ralvescosta/medium_go_circleci_and_sonarqube/README.md

         - job_name
 ```

-We can see two main tags: 'jobs' and 'workflows'.
-Basically the tag 'jobs' we define the job execution flow and in the 'workflows' how to execute the 'jobs'.
-Let's start with the build job:
+We can see two main tags: ‘jobs’ and ‘workflows’.
+Basically, the tag ‘jobs’ define the job execution flow and in the ‘workflows’ how to execute the ‘jobs’.
+Let’s start with the build job.

 ## Build Job